-If you store or use data in fixed or delimited file formats, you may already know that IRI CoSort has long been considered one of the fastest data transformation tools for flat files since the 80's.
+If you store or use data in fixed or delimited file formats, you may already know that IRI CoSort continues been the fastest data transformation tool for flat files in Unix, Linux and Windows file systems.
 In 1992, IRI built a popular 4GL for CoSort called SortCL to perform multiple data transformations and generate reports, all in the same job script and I/O pass through large files.

 Voracity is a total data management platform built on Eclipse -- and powered by CoSort or Hadoop -- that consolidates data discovery, integration, migration, governance and analytics.
 Flat-file data movement, manipulation, and management activities are best served in this visual design, and deployment environment.